 Is the room you are painting going to be regularly humid?

 - Unlike conventional paints, Unearthed natural paints do not contain any chemical biocides.
 Our paints are breathable, so occasional moisture or water splashes will dry out without a problem.

 - If you are applying paint to a room that is consistently humid (such as bathrooms, small, enclosed kitchens or rooms in humid climates) our Lime Plasters are excellent choices.
-Unearthed Lime Plaster have a natural pH value of approximately 13.
+Unearthed lime plasters have a natural pH value of approximately 13.
 Because of this high alkalinity, they are extremely resistant to fungus and mold growth.

 Are the walls going to get dirty regularly or are they in a low-traffic area that will stay clean?

-- Although paint performance descriptions often focus on scrubbability, the reality is that most people never scrub their walls.
+- Although paint performance descriptions often focus on scrub-ability, the reality is that most people never scrub their walls.
 Ask yourself: how likely is it that these walls will need scrubbing?

-- Vega Paint, Clay Paint, Clay Roll-On Plaster, and Lime Plaster and resistant to water splashes and wiping.
+- Vega Paint, Clay Paint, Textured Clay Paint, and Lime Plaster are resistant to water splashes and wiping.